nanexcool/yo-plugin-cakephp/README.md

 This is a component that allows you to send a YO to a specific user or to everyone subscribed to you.

 ## Usage
-Copy `YO` Folder to your `app/Plugin` directory.
+Copy `Yo` Folder to your `app/Plugin` directory.

 Write your API Key in `Yo/Config/config.php`

-Add the Yo Component to a controller, or to AppController to use it in every controler.
+Add the Yo Component to a controller, or to AppController to use it in every controller.

 ```
-class MyController extends AppController {
+class AppController extends Controller {

-    public $components = array('Yo.Yo'); // plugin syntax, Yo plugin plus Yo component
+	// plugin syntax, Yo plugin .
+Yo component
+    public $components = array('Yo.Yo');

     public function index() {
     	// send a YO to everyone